webmcu-ai/webmcu-vision-web/portable/README.md

 If you want to bundle this code with the flassh.ino.bin and flash.ino.merge.bin  files and zip them and send them to someone or share with a thumb drive that would make sense for no internet use of this work.
 Note I would also include the firmware.ino file as well.

+# Note: only the full merged flash works locally the fast flash seems to have a compression issue

 for the esp tool I changed at the very bottom of the code, to switch it from a module